pluralsight/htmlTagValidator/readme.md

 AST.
 An error will be generated describing what is malformed in the source document if the AST cannot be generated.

+Note: this project is work-in-progress and is **not fully spec-compliant**.

+See `todo.md` for plans for current and future releases.

 The parser implements the basic components of the HTML 5 spec, such as:
  - `doctype` definition
  - HTML 5 elements